 The bottles we tested for this review vary in their shape, materials used, nipple design, and vents and valves.
 There are a few differences in bottles you should know about, especially if up until now you thought a bottle is a bottle is a bottle.

 Bottle Body Material

-- Human Mike Storage Information for Home Use for Full-Term Infants (pdf), that "steel containers were associated with a marked decline in cell count and cell viability when compared to polyethylene and to glass."
+- Human Milk Storage Information for Home Use for Full-Term Infants (pdf), that "steel containers were associated with a marked decline in cell count and cell viability when compared to polyethylene and to glass."
 We like the Pura Kiki stainless steel bottle when used as a sippy, and it won awards in both our transition sippy cup review, as well as the sippy cup and kid's water bottle reviews.
-With the change of mouthpiece it also can be used as a bottle.
+With the change of mouthpiece, the Kiki becomes a bottle.

-- Comotomo is a neat option with a wide mouth, breast like nipple, and made almost entirely of silicone with a simple vent in the nipple.
+- Comotomo is a cool option with a large mouth, breast-like nipple shape, and made almost entirely of silicone with a basic vent in the nipple.
 It has very few parts, is easy to clean, and has no plastic in contact with your baby's food.

 Bottle body types can come in a variety of shapes from contoured for easier holding to simple cylinders.
 Some have wide neck openings that make milk transfer and cleaning easy, while others have narrow openings that are hard to clean even with a bottle brush and can lead to spillage when filling.

 In a study published in Environmental Health, researchers found that some types of plastics still potentially leach estrogenic chemicals even if they are BPA free.

 For more on plastics and why they give us pause, please read our article on Are Plastics Safe for Bottles and Sippy Cups?.